In Connecticut, all victims of crime have rights that are protected by law.

 - If your partner is arrested, there is a Family Violence Victim Advocate (FVVA) in the criminal court to provide services and support to you.
 The FVVA is employed by the local domestic violence agency.
 Family Violence Intervention Units, which are comprised of state employees, are in each court to evaluate cases and provide services to both victims and offenders.

 - If you want to know when your partner is scheduled to appear in court, you can contact the clerk of the court for that information.
-You can also call the statewide, toll free domestic violence hotline at 888-774-2900 (English) or 844-831-9200 (Español) or your local domestic violence agency to be connected with an FVVA.
+You can also connect with certified domestic violence advocate at Safe Connect by visiting CTSafeConnect.org or by texting/calling (888) 774-2900 (English).

 Connecticut’s Office of the Victim Advocate (OVA) is another helpful resource for victims.
 The OVA is an independent state agency charged with the responsibility of protecting and enforcing the rights of crime victim’s throughout the state of Connecticut.
 They can be reached at (888) 771-3126.